Yukimaikoriya/AltBot/AltBotService/README.md

 # AltBotService

-This is the main mastadon bot that replies to images [todo: based on some condition, hashtag maybe?] with a suggested alt tag for the image while should help screen readers and mastadon's search capability alike.
+This is the main Mastadon bot that replies to images with a suggested alt tag for the image, which should help screen readers and Mastadon's search capability alike.
+The bot will scrape the images without an alt-tag of all the accounts you follow.

 We are using the publicly available Mastadon API to communicate and transfer data between our ML model and Mastadon.